vetri02/NarrateIt/README.md

 NarrateIt is a macOS application that allows users to extract text from PDF documents and images, and then synthesize speech from the extracted text using ElevenLabs' text-to-speech API.
 It also features voice cloning capabilities for personalized text-to-speech experiences.

+## Highlight: Fully AI-Developed Application

+**This application was developed entirely using AI assistance, specifically [Claude-3.5 Sonnet](https://claude.ai) (an AI language model) and [Cursor](https://cursor.sh) (an AI-powered code editor), without any manual code writing.
+It serves as a demonstration of the potential of AI-assisted software development.**

 ## Features

 - Extract text from PDF documents and images